On Boussinesq's equation for water waves: Introduction

 \subsection{Asymptotics and comparison to KdV}

 Apart from the Boussinesq equation, another famous equation modeling nonlinear dispersive long waves of small amplitude is the Korteweg--de Vries (KdV) equation (which, incidentally, was also first introduced by Boussinesq \cite[p.
 360]{B1877}).
-Whereas the KdV equation only describes waves traveling in one direction, the Boussinesq equation is bidirectional, i.e., it models waves propagating in both the positive and negative $x$-directions.
+Whereas the KdV equation only describes waves traveling in one direction, the Boussinesq equation is bidirectional, i.e., it models waves propagating in both the positive and negative $x$-directions, see e.g. \cite[Section 3.2.5]{J1997}.
 It is therefore not surprising that the asymptotic picture that we find for the Boussinesq equation in Theorem \ref{asymptoticsth} is, roughly speaking, a superposition of two nonlinearly coupled copies of the corresponding picture for the KdV equation, one copy for right-moving and one for left-moving waves.
 More precisely, we identify ten main asymptotic sectors in the $(x,t)$-plane for the solution of (\ref{badboussinesq}), see Figure \ref{sectors.pdf}.
 Since (\ref{badboussinesq}) is invariant under the transformation $x \mapsto -x$, it is enough to consider the five sectors I--V corresponding to $x \geq 0$.
 Sector I (characterized by $x/t \geq M \gg 1$, $M$ constant) describes the rapid decay of the solution near the $x$-axis.
-In Sector II (characterized by $1 < x/t \leq M$), the solution approaches a modulated sinusoidal traveling wave decaying as $1/\sqrt{t}$ (for physically relevant data, the amplitude of this traveling wave is heavily suppressed).
+In Sector II (characterized by $1 < x/t \leq M$), the solution approaches a modulated sinusoidal traveling wave decaying as $1/\sqrt{t}$.
 Sector III (characterized by $|x - t|\leq M t^{1/3}$) is a transition sector describing the wave front; the leading behavior in this sector is given in terms of the Hastings--McLeod solution of the Painlev\'e II equation.
 In Sectors IV and V (characterized by $1/\sqrt{3}< x/t < 1$ and $0< x/t < 1/\sqrt{3}$), the solution asymptotes to a sum of two modulated sine waves of order $O(t^{-1/2})$, one moving to the left and one to the right.